-Samsung Galaxy S hitting U.S. Cellular in OctoberAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S hitting U.S. Cellular in OctoberAlex Wagner - Editorial Director of News and Content

 AT&T and T-Mobile already have their Galaxy S variants out, Sprint's Epic 4G is coming next week, and it's looking likely that Verizon's Fascinate will launch on September 9th.
 What about U.S. Cellular's Galaxy S model, though?
 Buried deep within a press release announcing that the HTC Desire is available from U.S. Cellular today was the news that the carrier will be adding Samsung's Galaxy S to their Android lineup in October.
 It's unclear if U.S. Cellular will be getting a specialized version of the Galaxy S, but considering that the press release simply says "Samsung's Galaxy S," it's looking likely that they'll be getting a straight-up Galaxy S rather than their own variant.
 You can check out the full press release below (the part about the Galaxy S can be found at the end of the third paragraph).

 With the Samsung Acclaim and now the HTC Desire, it's obvious that U.S. Cellular is intent on beefing up their Android lineup to help them compete against the other carriers.
 Along with the Galaxy S, U.S. Cellular will also be getting two Android-based LG phones, although the release date for those devices is still foggy.
 Still, it's great to see them adding so many great devices to their network, especially when they're of such a high caliber like the Desire and Galaxy S.

 HTC DESIRE(tm) SMARTPHONE AVAILABLE AT U.S. CELLULAR TODAY

 Carrier Becomes First in United States to Offer the Much-Anticipated Device